NaiRobley/ckan-embed/README.md

 ## Acknowledgments

-Developed with support from the [Swiss Federal Archives](https://www.bar.admin.ch).

-This project was initially based on [vega-embed](https://github.com/vega/vega-embed).
+This project was initially based on [ckan-embed](http://github.com/opendata-swiss/ckan-embed.git).